 Drexel's highly regarded Physician Assistant program, founded at the former Hahnemann Medical College and Hospital, is the oldest program in Pennsylvania and one of the largest in the country.
 It is known for attracting a diverse student body, with more than a quarter of trainees coming from minority backgrounds and medically underserved areas.

 The BS/MHS Bridge Program for Physician Assistant Option allows highly qualified students the opportunity to complete an undergraduate degree in Health Sciences and Physician Assistant master's curriculum in 5 ¼ years as opposed to the traditional 6 ¼ years.
 Students meeting all BS/MHS Bridge Program track requirements are granted an interview with the Drexel Physician Assistant (PA) program in the fall of their junior year.
-BS/MHS Bridge Program students who successfully complete the interview process enter the PA program in the fall of their senior year.
+BS/MHS Bridge Program students who have met all Health Science criteria and successfully complete the interview process enter the PA program in the fall of their senior year.

 BS/MHS PA Option requirements: (once admitted)